 Although it is hard to define a ‘typical day’, as they are always so different, one fundamental cornerstone is that I always start my day by reviewing the EMEA Portal EHS Dashboard, as I want to know if any injuries have occurred.
 All injuries are preventable, so whenever one occurs, there has been a failure either by the injured individual themselves and/or by the site, so we must identify the root causes and implement actions to minimise the likelihood of a re-occurrence.

-After that, I can be involved in any one of numerous activities, including but not limited to; responding to emails asking for advice or guidance, preparing communication information for any one of the numerous meetings that I need to attend, progressing EH&S improvement projects, supporting the investigation of accidents / incidents to identify the true root causes, reviewing and updating procedures, maintaining an ‘open door policy’ to anyone who has a question to ask, managing our legal register to ensure compliance is maintained and going ‘out and about’ to speak to individuals to discuss the positive areas that we need to maintain, and also any opportunities for improvement.
+I can be involved in any of the following activities, including; responding to emails asking for advice or guidance, preparing communication information for any one of the numerous meetings that I need to attend, progressing EH&S improvement projects, supporting the investigation of accidents/incidents to identify the true root causes, reviewing and updating procedures, maintaining an ‘open door policy’ to anyone who has a question to ask, managing our legal register to ensure compliance is maintained and going ‘out and about’ to speak to individuals to discuss the positive areas that we need to maintain, and also any opportunities for improvement.

 What is the most rewarding part of your job?